HannesAlexandersson/OpenAPI/README.md

 # OpenAPI
 project about using open apis during Yrgo educational plan for web-developers.
+DEPLOYED SITE AT: https://alexanderochson.se/OpenAPI/

 ## Explanation
 I used 3 different api's to complete this project.